Ally-R/csc207-assignment6/README.md

-# CSC 207.02 Assignment 6
+# Big-O: CSC 207.02 Assignment 6

+## Group Partners
+Ally Rogers

 ## Summary
-Files for all parts of Assignment 6, including complexity analysis.
+Files for all parts of Assignment 6 on Big O, including complexity analysis.
 List of files:
 * Utils.java == All methods for the assignment
 * UtilExpt.java == Tests for the methods in Utils.java
 * IntPair.java == Class given in assignment statement that was needed for problem 3
 * writeup.txt == Writeup about analyzing complexity of methods in Utils.java

-## Group Partners
-Ally Rogers

 ## Sources
 * For concat string method: https://docs.oracle.com/javase/7/docs/api/java/lang/String.html